TheWalruzz/godot-questify/README.md

 ```

 ### Serialization and deserialization
-For most cases, Questify can holisitically serialize and deserialize state of current quests using methods provided to the autoload:
+For most cases, Questify can holistically serialize and deserialize state of current quests using methods provided to the autoload:

 ```gdscript
 var serialized_state := Questify.serialize() # returns Array